-Many investors are picking up on the trend towards transformation — but most healthcare firms seem able to attract funding through big ideas, bold promises, and little proof of performance.
+Healthcare has seen a massive and sustained influx of investment — much of it in pursuit of bold and speculative promises.
+Many investors are picking up on the trend towards transformation — but healthcare firms seem able to attract funding through big ideas, bold promises, and little proof of performance.

-As The Health Care Blog writes, “Few investors critically evaluate a venture’s broader design elements to gauge its chances for success.
+As Brian Klepper and Jeffrey Hogan write in The Health Care Blog, “Few investors critically evaluate a venture’s broader design elements to gauge its chances for success.
 Many startups have great ideas and some even operationally execute those ideas well, but … a viable venture must also integrate with its clients’ workflows and connect with existing players in the larger health care management ecosystem.”

 So, what sets the bonafide innovators apart from the rest?

-Performance data is an essential indicator
+Why performance data is an essential indicator

-Reduction in total healthcare costs
+A total reduction in healthcare costs

-Reduction in inpatient and specialist claims
+Lowered inpatient and specialist claims

-Patient engagement and satisfaction
+Strong patient engagement and levels of satisfaction